jminnier/berd_r_courses/README.md

 3. Data Wrangling in R, Part 2 (April 25, 2019, 2 hours)
 4. Data Visualization with R and ggplot2 (May 20, 2020, 2.5 hours)

+Parts of workshops 1-4 have been reworked into a new workshop (Sept 2020) for beginners in R, introducing to basics of R/Rstudio along with some tidyverse, data wrangling, and ggplot principles.

+5. Introduction to R and Rstudio for Exploratory Data Analysis (Sept 16 & 17, 2020, 6 hours total)

 ### Materials

 Date | Session # | Title | Slides | Slide Code